Ian McShane: Career

-In 2009, he appeared in Kings, which was based on the biblical story of David.
-His portrayal of King Silas Benjamin, an analogue of King Saul, was highly praised with one critic saying: "Whenever Kings seems to falter, McShane appears to put bite marks all over the scenery."
+In 2009, he appeared in Kings, which was drawn from the biblical story of David.
+His portrayal of King Silas Benjamin, an analogue of King Saul, was highly praised, with one critic writing: "Whenever Kings seems to falter, McShane appears to put bite marks all over the scenery."

 In 2010, McShane starred in The Pillars of the Earth as Bishop Waleran Bigod.
 The series was a historical drama set in 12th-century England and adapted from Ken Follett's novel of the same name.
-That same year, the Walt Disney Company confirmed that McShane would portray Blackbeard in On Stranger Tides.
+That same year, it was confirmed that McShane would portray Edward "Blackbeard" Teach in the Walt Disney Company/Jerry Bruckheimer film Pirates of the Caribbean: On Stranger Tides.
+McShane reprised the role of Blackbeard in Pirates of the Caribbean in Disneyland and Walt Disney World, as well as the interactive quest A Pirate's Adventure: Treasure of the Seven Seas at Magic Kingdom.

 In 2013, he played King Brahmwell in Bryan Singer's Jack the Giant Slayer.

 Since 2010, McShane has narrated the opening teases for each round of ESPN's coverage of The Open Championship.
 In 2012, McShane had a guest role for two episodes as Murder Santa, a sadistic serial killer in the 1960s in the second season of American Horror Story.
-In 2016, he joined the cast of Game of Thrones in Season 6 as Ray.
+In 2016, he joined the cast of Game of Thrones in Season 6 as Septon Ray.

-McShane announced on 20 April 2017 that a script for a two-hour Deadwood film had been submitted by creator David Milch to HBO and that a film was as close as ever to happening. "[A] two-hour movie script has been delivered to HBO.
+McShane announced in 2017 that a script for a two-hour Deadwood film was submitted by creator David Milch to HBO and that a film was close to happening. "[A] two-hour movie script has been delivered to HBO.
 If they don't deliver [a finished product], blame them," McShane said.
 The film began production in October 2018.
 Deadwood: The Movie was released on 31 May 2019, concluding the story of the series.

 Personal life

-McShane married and divorced Suzan Farmer in the 1960s.
-Then he married model Ruth Post with whom he had two children, Kate and Morgan.
-In 1977, he began a relationship with Sylvia Kristel after meeting her on the set of The Fifth Musketeer.
-On 30 August 1980, McShane married Gwen Humble.
+In 1965, McShane married English actress Suzan Farmer and they divorced in 1968.
+He married his second wife, English model Ruth Post, on 8 June 1968, and they had two children, Kate and Morgan.
+In 1977, he began a five-year relationship with Sylvia Kristel after meeting her on the set of The Fifth Musketeer; the affair ended his marriage to Post.
+On 30 August 1980, McShane married American actress Gwen Humble.
 They live in Venice, California.
-Through his daughter Kate, McShane has three grandchildren.
+Through his eldest daughter, McShane has three grandchildren.

-He supports Manchester United Football Club.
+In 2025 the New Orleans magazine Unlikely Stories Six published a political short film called The McShane Dimension based entirely upon Ian McShane at age 57 although the story actually occurs in the modern age.